Mayedl10/MindVomit/README.md

 Versions:
   - Features [<>+-ob:;z] are available in all versions
   - Features [gwi] are only available in version 1.1.0 or higher
+  - Features [x?] and loops are only available in versions 1.2.0 or higher